 Delaware is sending voluntary disclosure agreement invitations to holders believed to be out of compliance with its unclaimed property laws.
 As many as 1,000 Voluntary Disclosure invitations are expected to be mailed throughout 2019.
-Holders that fail to enroll in the VDA program within 60 days of receiving the invitation will be audited.

-This past September, Delaware State Escheator Brenda Mayrack presented at Keane’s annual Client Connection event in Philadelphia.
+In September 2018, Delaware State Escheator Brenda Mayrack presented at Keane’s annual Client Connection event in Philadelphia.
 Within her presentation, Ms. Mayrack outlined the priorities of the Delaware unclaimed property program, one of which is the use of audits and examinations when necessary.

-Ms. Mayrack also detailed its new annual compliance review process and changes to the Delaware unclaimed property audit and voluntary compliance initiatives.
-Amongst these changes is a shift in position for holders that received an invitation to enroll in the Voluntary Disclosure Agreement program operated by the Delaware Secretary of State.
+Ms. Mayrack also detailed new annual compliance review process and changes to the Delaware unclaimed property audit and voluntary compliance initiatives.
+Amongst these changes is a significant shift in position for holders that received an invitation to enroll in the Voluntary Disclosure Agreement program operated by the Delaware Secretary of State.

 Latest Wave of Delaware Voluntary Disclosure Invitations